61 Wet Bar Ideas

 Keeping a basement bar well-lit can be a struggle.
 Dimmable pendant lights are an excellent solution that allows you to customize your bar lighting for any occasion.

 Displaying liquor bottles on floating shelves lets you and your guests see exactly what’s “on tap.”
-Be sure to include at least a mini-fridge in your basement bar design to avoid trips up and down from the kitchen.
+Be sure to include a mini-fridge in your basement bar design to avoid trips up and down from the kitchen.

-2. Wet Bar Cabinets
+2. Incorporating Functional Cabinets

 Every wet bar needs a few cabinets for structure and storage.
 Remember that you don’t need anything special to get the job done.
 You can repurpose kitchen cabinets or buy a set exclusively designed for outfitting a home bar.